 If you've been wagering on sports for a while, you've probably noticed how betting lines bounce around in the days before the game.
-Smart bettors always talk about “getting the best of the number” or “beating the closing line.”
+Smart bettors often discuss “getting the best of the number” or “beating the closing line.”
 Put simply, they're talking about the CLV, AKA Closing Line Value.
+Professional bettors use CLV as their primary success metric because it indicates long-term profitability better than win-loss records.
+Let's break down what CLV betting is all about and how to beat the closing lines in October 2025.

 The first odds a sportsbook puts out for a game is the “opening line.”
 Opening lines are often set days or even weeks before an event.
 For NFL games, for instance, you might see opening lines pop up on Sunday night for next week's games.
-College football sometimes early line releases for games, sometimes months ahead of time.
-On the other hand, opening lines for NBA and college basketball games are typically released on gameday or the day before.
+College football sometimes releases early lines for games months in advance.
+On the other hand, opening lines for NBA and college basketball games are typically released on the day of the game or the day before.

 The closing line is the final odds available right before a game starts.
-Usually these are the most accurate because they have been shaped by oddsmakers and then by sharp money throughout the week.
+Usually, these are the most accurate because oddsmakers have shaped them and then by sharp money throughout the week.
 Additionally, they factor in all the information released during the week, such as injury updates or weather conditions.

 As we mentioned above, betting odds change between opening and closing based on betting action and new information.
-Like currency or stock prices, lines go up and down based on money coming in and new info hitting the market.
+Like currency or stock prices, lines fluctuate based on incoming money and new information hitting the market.
 Savvy bettors know when to pounce on line movements at the right time.

 A positive CLV happens when you get more value for a bet relative to the closing line value.
 Let's say you bet on the LA Rams to cover a +5 spread on Tuesday.
 If the line is +6 by kickoff on Sunday, you've got 1 point of positive CLV (you got a better number than the closing line).
 In moneyline terms, getting +150 when the line closes +130 means you locked in an extra $20 of value on a successful $100 bet.